-Write down a paragraph or two that includes some details about your major accomplishments.
-For each job you've held, you should be able to talk about what you accomplished - be it big or small.
+Each of these should be two to three paragraphs in length, but no more than half a page each.
+One should be an individual accomplishment, and the other a team accomplishment.
+Make sure you include examples of your strengths in both write-ups.
 Most candidates get a little nervous in the opening stages of an interview, which can result in temporary forgetfulness.
-The pre-thinking and write-ups/notes will allow for better recall of this important information should this happen to you.
+The write-ups will allow for better recall of this important information should this happen to you.
+Feel free to openly refer to your notes.
+Interviewers value preparation.